-Money might have been tight at times during Stefan and Ania Lepkowski’s six-year Grand Designs build which featured back in 2011, but passion was always plentiful.
+Money may have been tight during Stefan and Ania Lepkowski’s six-year mill conversion in Northumberland, which featured back in 2011.
+But passion was always plentiful…

-The plot, an abandoned Georgian building with weeds and trees growing through the walls, surrounded by countryside, but just half an hour’s drive from Newcastle.
-When Stefan first saw the property 20 years ago it was love at first sight, though it didn’t come on the market left for another 15 years – which, as luck would have it, was when he and Ania were house hunting and had the funds to buy it.
+The plot, an abandoned Georgian building with weeds and trees growing through the walls, is surrounded by countryside, yet only half an hour’s drive from Newcastle.
+When Stefan first saw the Georgian mill house 20 years ago it was love at first sight, though it didn’t come on the market left for another 15 years.
+As luck would have it, that was when he and Ania were house hunting and had the funds to buy it.

 ‘We sank every penny we had into this ruin.
 I thought, “Would I get the opportunity to do a project like this again?
 Just get it, even if it takes you 10 or 15 years to develop it.”’